Wadebridge railway station: The site today

-The main station building, granite with slate tiles, still stands as the Betjeman Centre.
-Similarly the original part of the goods shed is in use as a youth club.
+The main station building, made of granite with slate tiles, still stands as the Betjeman Centre.
+Similarly, the original part of the goods shed is in use as the Betty Fisher Centre, a youth club.
+The rest of the site, including the engine shed, has been redeveloped as the Southern Way housing estate.

 A road, Southern Way, runs along the old trackbed where the main platform was.
-The engine shed area is now a housing estate, and the sand dock is now a Co-op store although the road access still uses the railway bridge over the Polmorla Brook with the original railings still extant; Standing on this bridge looking towards the river Camel, the location of the railway siding giving access to the old sand dock can still be discerned although the bridge itself is long gone.
+The sand dock is now a Co-op store, although the road access still uses the railway bridge over the Polmorla Brook, with the original railings still extant.
+Standing on this bridge looking towards the River Camel, the location of the railway siding giving access to the old sand dock can still be discerned although the bridge itself is long gone.

-On the Padstow side of Wadebridge bridge a road occupies the space previously occupied by both the railway trackbed and an adjacent lane, but the lines which curved away from this towards the quays along the river cannot now be discerned.
+On the Padstow side of the bridge, a road occupies the space previously occupied by both the railway trackbed and an adjacent lane, but the lines which curved away from this towards the quays along the river cannot now be discerned.
 Once the limit of development on the riverside is reached the old trackbed, in the form of the Camel Trail, becomes visible again.

 Future plans

-Efforts are being made to return trains to the Bodmin and Wadebridge railway line by extending the Bodmin and Wenford Railway from the current end of the running line at Boscarne Junction to a proposed new station at Wadebridge, situated just beyond Guineaport.
+Efforts are being made to return trains to the Bodmin and Wadebridge railway line by extending the Bodmin and Wenford Railway from the current end of the running line at to a proposed new station at Wadebridge, situated just beyond Guineaport.
 This would mean diverting the Camel Trail in places to make way for the railway.